Darkelf2024/Darkelf-Browser/Attribution.md

 - **Other standard libraries**: Refer to their respective documentation

 ## Explanation:
+This application uses PyQt-WebEngine, which provides Python bindings for Qt WebEngine, and Qt WebEngine, which is provided by The Qt Company under the LGPL license.
+PyQt-WebEngine enables the integration of web functionality into this application using the Qt framework.
+For more information about PyQt-WebEngine, please refer to the PyQt documentation.

 - Python Standard Library: Covers the standard modules provided by Python, including sys, os, gc, base64, and urllib.parse.
 - PyQt5: A set of Python bindings for the Qt application framework, covering core and widget components.